-Designated by the United States Congress in 1964, the Rawah Wilderness is one of the original five areas in Colorado to have been recognized as a Wilderness Area.
-The Rawah Wilderness now contains over 74,500 acres and it is managed by the United States Forest Service as it is within the Routt and Roosevelt National Forests.
+[Rawah National Wilderness Area near Fort Collins, CO.
+Photo: Dag Peak] Designated by the United States Congress in 1964, the Rawah Wilderness is one of the original five areas in Colorado to have been recognized as a national wilderness area.
+The Rawah Wilderness now contains over 74,500 acres and it is managed by the United States Forest Service.

-In addition to fish, the Rawah Wilderness is also home to other kinds of wildlife such as mammals and birds.
+In addition to fish, the Rawah Wilderness is home to other kinds of wildlife such as mammals and birds.
 Bears, bighorn sheep, beavers, moose, and elk are all common sightings in the Rawah Wilderness.
-Meanwhile, the golden eagle, red-tailed hawk, and ravens are only some of the birds one can encounter in the Wilderness Area.
+Meanwhile, the golden eagle, red-tailed hawk, and ravens are only some of the birds one can encounter in the wilderness area.

 Season: Year round